infrawatch/telemetry-framework/tests/performance-test/README.md

 Currently we favor telemetry-bench because it:

-* Makes predictable instead of random metrics
+* Results in predictable metrics
 * Can generate exactly the number of metrics we ask for
 * Can scale up to multiple instances by varying the hostname prefix
 * Has a codebase we control directly

-Collectd-tg has it's place in some collectd->QDR related testing, so we are preserving these artifacts for now
+Collectd-tg has it's place in some collectd->QDR related testing, so we are preserving these artifacts for now.

 ### [DEPRECATED] Building the collectd-tg test container